hydroper/as3parser/docs/features.md

 # Features

 This project adds a number of features to ActionScript 3.0.
-Some of them must be enabled explicitly as they affect existing sources.
+Some of them must be enabled explicitly as they affect existing sources and some allow for format migration, such as ASDoc comments.

 ## Global